Trump takes aim at Sotomayor, Schiff, CNN and more at New Delhi press conference

 The president held court in New Delhi following a tour that included a visit to the iconic Taj Mahal, a rally in front of over 110,000 people with Indian Prime Minister Narendra Modi and a business roundtable earlier Tuesday morning.

-He began by addressing a question from Fox News about his overnight Twitter comments saying two Supreme Court justices -- Sonia Sotomayor and Ruth Bader Ginsburg -- should recuse themselves from cases surrounding his presidency.
+He began by addressing a question from Fox News about his overnight Twitter comments saying two Supreme Court justices -- Sonia Sotomayor and Ruth Bader Ginsburg -- should recuse themselves from cases surrounding his presidency over past comments.
 He then singled out Sotomayor for particular criticism.

 “I just thought it was so inappropriate, such a terrible statement for a Supreme Court justice,” he said.
 “She’s trying to shame people with perhaps a different view into voting her way, and that’s so inappropriate.”